DanielHernandezGalvez/DanielHernandezGalvez/README.md

 Hi there! 👋👋👋

-I´m Daniel, I am a FrontEnd Developer from Jalisco, México
+I'm Daniel, I am a FrontEnd Developer from Jalisco, México